Getting Started Integration

 bin/rails server

 Your Rails 8 application should now be running at http://localhost:3000 .
-Your project foundation is now ready for Metronic integration!
+Your project is ready for Metronic integration.

 Integrate Core